Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning

 Secondly, we trained mice to run on a wheel with irregular rung distance while being head-fixed.
 Animals were recorded (100 frames/sec with an infrared camera) before and after triggering a stroke which compromises their ability to precisely target the rungs of the wheel.

 Thirdly, healthy human subjects and patients with different neurological disorders were recorded while walking on a treadmill.
-Patients with multiple sclerosis (MS) and hydrocephalus (HC) were analyzed.
-MS subjects receiving a dose of fampyra and hydrocepahlus patients with lumbar puncture were filmed on the treadmill again 24h after the treatment.
+Patients with multiple sclerosis (MS) and hydrocephalus (HC) were analysed.
+MS subjects receiving a dose of fampyra and hydrocephalus patients with lumbar puncture were filmed with a standard consumer video-camera on the treadmill again 24h after the treatment.
 Both are routine interventions in the clinical setting and have been associated with improvements of ambulatory function\cite{goodman2009sustained,zorner2016prolonged,schniepp2017walking}.
-A standard consumer video-camera has been used for recording.